ryansechrest/docker/laravel/README.md

 What it does:

+1. Builds and starts `composer` utility container.
-1. Downloads dependencies as defined in `composer.json`
+2. Downloads PHP dependencies defined in `composer.json`.
+3. Stops and removes `composer` utility container upon completion.

 ## 5. Generate key